Gauri Lankesh: Political views and ideology

 Gauri was a staunch critic of right-wing Hindutva politics.
-In 2003, she opposed the Sangh Parivar's alleged attempts to Hinduise the Sufi shrine Guru Dattatreya Baba Budan Dargah located at Baba Budan giri.
+In 2003, she opposed Sangh Parivar's alleged attempts to Hinduise the Sufi shrine Guru Dattatreya Baba Budan Dargah located at Baba Budan giri.
 In 2012, while participating in a protest demanding a ban on communal groups in Mangalore, she stated that Hinduism was not a religion but a "system of hierarchy in society" in which "women are treated as second-class creatures".
 She endorsed a minority religion tag for the Lingayat community and headed the Komu Souharda Vedike, a communal harmony platform for the oppressed communities.
 She was also of the view that the followers of philosopher Basavanna were not Hindus.

 Gauri was known for advocating freedom of the press.
 She had written about the wrongdoings of the Indian National Congress leader, D. K. Shivakumar, a close associate of the former Chief Minister of Karnataka, S. M. Krishna.
 She also wrote extensively about sexual assault and rape cases involving religious figures, including those against Raghaveshwara Bharati, the head seer of Ramachandrapura Math, who faced multiple rape allegations.
-She was opposed to the Bharatiya Janata Party (BJP) and ended her 35-year-old friendship with Prakash Belawadi when the latter became a media advisor to the BJP during the 2014 Indian general election.
-In November 2014, the Congress-led Karnataka government appointed Gauri as a member of a committee aimed at convincing the Naxalites to give up violence and surrender.
+She was opposed to the Bharatiya Janata Party (BJP) and ended her 35-year friendship with Prakash Belawadi when the latter became a media advisor to the BJP during the 2014 Indian general election.
+In November 2014, the Congress-led Karnataka government appointed Gauri as a member of a committee aimed at convincing Naxalites to give up violence and surrender.
 However, a delegation of BJP leaders accused her of being a Naxalite sympathiser and demanded her removal from the committee.
 The chief minister Siddaramaiah rejected the demand.

 Gauri was openly critical of the caste system.
 In 2015, some Brahmins accused her of criticising the novelist S. L. Bhyrappa and Brahminism during the 81st Kannada Sahitya Sammelana (Kannada literary conference) held at Shravanabelagola.
-At the conference, Gauri remarked that the non brahmin- Dalit author Perumal Murugan was criticised by right-wing Hindu groups for depicting a childless Hindu couple who indulged in consensual sex rituals outside of marriage to have children in his book One Part Woman.
+At the conference, Gauri remarked that the non-Brahmin Dalit author Perumal Murugan was criticised by right-wing Hindu groups for depicting a childless Hindu couple who indulged in consensual sex rituals outside of marriage to have children in his book One Part Woman.
 She then pointed out that the Brahmin novelist S. L. Bhyrappa had also depicted the similar Niyoga practice in his novel Parva, a retelling of the Hindu epic Mahabharata.
 She clarified that she was supportive of both these writers, and asked why the Hindu groups who were offended by Perumal Murugan were not offended by Bhyrappa.
 On 19 February 2015, protesters from the Hassan Zilla Brahmin Sabha ("Hassan district Brahmin Association") organised a rally against her, urging the police to register a First Information Report against her.